 Due to Auckland’s constant growth and an increasing demand for housing, right of ways are likely to become a lot more common, along with the property disputes attached to them.
 Because of this, it is important to understand your rights and obligations and how or when they may apply.

 Legislation – Which laws cover right of ways?

 Right of way legislation is found under Schedule 5 of both the Land Transfer Regulations 2018 and the Property Law Act 2007.
 There are certain implied rights and obligations associated with right of ways and it is important to make sure you understand how they apply to your easement.

 Disputes over right of ways

 Right of way disputes can arise from disagreements over who should cover or fix damage done to a right of way.
 Disputes also arise if one neighbour is obstructing the right of way, preventing access.
-It is important to note, if the right of way is only partially obstructed and can still be used, this may not constitute a breach of implied rights.

 Costs for repairs and maintenance

 The Land Transfer Regulations assert that costs in relation to a right of way such as maintenance and general repairs are to be equally shared between all parties who utilise the right of way.
 The Property Law Act is more general in its wording, stating that each party must make a ‘reasonable contribution’ to these costs.
 If damage is caused by the acts of a single party, both pieces of legislation assert that the party responsible for the damage is solely liable for the costs of repair.
 It is important to review your title, easement instrument and the nature of any dispute to determine how the Act or Regulations may apply.